etimbukafia/AI-Slush-Fund-Governor/README.md

 # AI Slush Fund Governor

-The AI Slush Fund Governor is a decentralized application (dApp) prototype designed to experiment the use of AI in making decisions regarding fund use and withdrawal requests.
+The AI Slush Fund Governor is a simple local dApp prototype designed to experiment the use of AI in making decisions regarding fund use and withdrawal requests.

 It consists of two main components :